 CAFOR participated in the Women in Science Webinar held in the month of October 2020.
 The webinar theme Women's was Empowerment Post COVID-19.
-The webinar chaired bv Excellency Prof Sarah Anyang Agbor.
-The webinar concentrated on the post-COVID-19 job loss situation, which made people drop below the o) Global Partnership for Education Raise Your Hand Initiative on 12th October 2020
+The webinar was chaired by Her Excellency Prof Sarah Anyang Agbor.
+The webinar concentrated on the post-COVID-19 job loss which situation. made people drop below the o) Global Partnership for Education Raise Your Hand Initiative on 12th October 2020